fossabot/DMUnLoader/DocumentationAndBluePrints/Acceptance Criteria/Acceptance Criteria for _Progress Indicator Module_ - 🚧.md

 ---

-## 3. Localization Support
+## 3. ?
+Localization Support
 - **Scenario**: The progress indicator supports localized text.
 - **Criteria**:
-  - When the system language is set to Ukrainian, the view should display the localized text `"Завантаження..."`.
+  - When the system language is set to Ukrainian, the view should display the localized text `"Loading..."`.
   - The localized text should be visually aligned and properly scaled within the view.

 ---

-## 4. Dynamic Layout Behavior
+## 4. ?
+Dynamic Layout Behavior
 - **Scenario**: The progress indicator adapts to different geometry sizes.
 - **Criteria**:
   - For small frame sizes (e.g., `CGSize(width: 100, height: 100)`), the progress indicator and text should scale appropriately without overlapping or overflowing.